lowlighter/metrics/README.md

     plugin_habits_charts: yes
 ```

-By default, dates are based on the Greenwich meridian (England time).
+By default, dates are based on the Greenwich meridian (GMT/UTC).
 In order to these metrics to be accurate, be sure to set your timezone (see [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for a list of supported timezones):

 ```yaml
 - uses: lowlighter/metrics@latest